 All our students will be offered a programme of induction.
 Here you’ll receive key information relating to the college and your chosen course and it will be your chance to make sure that you’ve made the right choice.

-You'll also be allocated a student adviser and they will talk you through your goals and clarify what you hope to achieve.
-You’ll be able to talk to your adviser throughout your course and they’ll be the first person you can turn to if you have any personal concerns.
+You'll also be allocated a Learning Development Worker (LDW) who will talk you through your goals and clarify what you hope to achieve.
+You’ll be able to talk to your LDW throughout your course and they’ll be the first person you can turn to if you have any personal concerns.
 If you have any academic concerns lecturers will be on hand to support you.

 Students with disabilities

 We work closely with disabled students and would encourage you to get in touch with our Learner Support Team as soon as possible so that we can plan and put together the appropriate support that you need.

 Personal learning support - read our guidance notes.